gupta29470/Transit/README.md

 # Transit

-> A single-page app that shows famous locations.
+> A single-page app with great UI that shows famous locations.

 <br/><br/>